What is a Michigan Basic Driver Improvement Course (BDIC)?

 How long do I have to complete the course?

-The course is accessible for as long as you need, however, you must complete the course on or before the deadline date provided on the eligibility letter mailed by the Michigan Secretary of State.
+The course is accessible for as long as you need, however, you must complete the course on or before the deadline date provided on the eligibility letter mailed by the Michigan Secretary of State to receive proper credit.

 Is there a final exam?

 No, there is no final exam at the end of the course.
 We believe it is better to test you while the information is still fresh on your mind.
 At the end of each of the six course units you will need to pass a short five-question multiple-choice quiz.
 If you do not achieve a passing score on an attempt, you are given the opportunity to review the current unit or take a new quiz.
 There is no limit to the number of quiz attempts allowed.

 What if I don’t complete before my deadline date?

 If you don’t complete the course by the deadline date shown on your letter from the Secretary of State, the points from the violation will go on your record, which may cause an increase in insurance costs if seen by your insurance provider.

 How can I verify that I got credit for completing the course?